rachana-sathish/FastSolver_DictL/README.md

 # Linear Neural Network as a Fast Solver for Dictionary Learning

-This repository contains codes for reproducing the results presented in the paper titled "Linear Neural Network as a Fast Solver for Dictionary Learning".
+This repository contains codes for the paper titled "Linear Neural Network as a Fast Solver for Dictionary Learning".

 Requirements: Anaconda with Python 3.8, MATLAB 2022